ProjetsPL/treehouse-theme/_posts/us/2020-08-07-modern-hallway-4-interesting-ideas-for-a-hallway.md

 **Small hallways might be quite difficult to furnish.** One needs to fit everything in a small space, being careful not to make a mess.
 An obligatory element that should be found in a hallway is a coat rack.
 It's advised to find a place for footwear - and even better if you have a free wall for a mirror.

 There are clever solutions thanks to whose you can have all those elements - even if there's little space.
-Wodering how is it possible?
+Wondering how can it be possible?
 If you have a micro-scale hallway - consider getting a **custom-made furniture.**

 {% fig %}